hashicorp-services/tfm/site/docs/migration/example-scenario-ce-tfc.md

 Customer has terraform configurations managed by terraform community edition and would like to start managing these configurations with Terraform Cloud or Terraform Enterprise Workspaces.

 ### VCS
-They are using a tfm supported Version Control System (VCS) to manage their terraform configurations.
-Only GitHub is supported at the time of this release.
+They are using a tfm [supported](../migration/supported-vcs.md) Version Control System (VCS) to manage their terraform configurations.
 That VCS has been connceted to TFC/TFE and the code owners are ready to start creating workspaces to link to the VCS repositories.

 ### State Files
 The state files for the VCS stored terraform configurations are stored in a supported terraform backend such as S3 and a backend{} block is configured within the terraform configurations.
 Code owners want to have the state managed by a TFE/TFC workspace.